 Google Analytics is moving away from cookie-powered analytics and adhering closer to data privacy regulations.
-This is in an attempt to future-proof your analytics, standing firmly in secure tracking practices and away from the ethically-gray practices of the past.
+This move attempts to future-proof your analytics, standing firmly in secure tracking practices and away from the ethically-gray practices of the past.

-Additionally, and this should go without saying, all future updates for Google Analytics will only be applied to GA4.
+Additionally, and this should go without saying, Google will apply all future updates for Google Analytics only to GA4.
 So if you want to reap the benefits of Google’s ongoing pursuit of better analytics, you’ll want to switch ASAP.

 Aside from the new capabilities of GA4, there are also several key departures from Universal Analytics’ model.
-They’ve made quite a few changes, so we’ve just highlighted the ones we’re most excited about (check out this GA4 info page for the full comparison).
+They’ve made several changes, so we’re just highlighting the ones we’re most excited about (check out this GA4 info page for the complete comparison).

 Commitment to User Privacy

-While Universal Analytics has privacy controls you can use to protect user data, those were sort of added as an afterthought.
-GA4 was created with privacy as a central concern.
+While Universal Analytics has privacy controls for protecting user data, those were sort of added as an afterthought.
+Google created GA4 with privacy as a central concern.
 It gives your customers more control over what data they allow to be collected.
-It also no longer stores IP addresses, showing that Google is taking major steps to respect its users’ privacy.
+It also no longer stores IP addresses, showing that Google is taking significant steps to respect its users’ privacy.

 Better Mobile Tracking

 When Google announced Universal Analytics back in 2012, a majority of web traffic still occurred on desktops.
 This is why most analytic reports look for metrics aligning with desktop web searching.
 Since nearly 59% of web traffic happens on mobile devices, GA4 has adjusted to accommodate mobile-specific web traffic.
 While Universal Analytics couldn’t track this, GA4 allows you to set up data collection for your company’s app.